Search

 Search docs, blog posts, and ecosystem packages with citations.

-Build an end-to-end tool-calling agent that fetches weather data from external APIs.
+Build an end-to-end tool-calling agent that fetches live weather data with notebook-local Actions.

 Mix.install([